AnyLog-co/documentation/high availability.md

 ## View the distribution of data to an operator

-The following command provides the list of tables supported by the Operator and the list of peer Operators that support the cluster:
+The following command provides 2 lists:
+1) The list of peer Operators that support the cluster.
+1) The list of tables supported by the Operator.
 ```anylog
 get cluster info
 ```